fivetran/dbt_quickbooks/README.md

     quickbooks_union_databases: ['quickbooks_usa','quickbooks_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```

-### Customize the account ordering of your financial statement models.
+### Customize the account ordering of your financial statement models and your cash flow statement configuration
+IMPORTANT: It is very likely you will need to reconfigure your `cash_flow_type` to make sure your cash flow statement matches your specific use case.
+Please examine the following instructions.

 The current default numbering for ordinals [in the `quickbooks__general_ledger_by_period](https://github.com/fivetran/dbt_quickbooks/blob/main/models/quickbooks__general_ledger_by_period.sql#L44-L50) and [the `int_quickbooks__cash_flow_classifications`](https://github.com/fivetran/dbt_quickbooks/blob/main/models/intermediate/int_quickbooks__cash_flow_classifications.sql) models is based on best practices for balance sheets, profit-and-loss, and cash flow statements in accounting.
 You can see these ordinals being implemented in the `quickbooks__general_ledger_by_period` and `quickbooks__cash_flow_classifications` models, then implemented in the `quickbooks__balance_sheet`, `quickbooks__profit_and_loss`, and `quickbooks__cash_flow_statement` models.
 The balance sheet and profit-and-loss `ordinal` is assigned off of `account_class` values, the `cash_flow_type` is assigned off of `account_class`, `account_name` or `account_type`, and the cash flow ordinal is assigned off of `cash_flow_type`.

 If you'd like to modify either of these configurations, take the following steps to configure the fields you'd like to modify:

 1) Import a csv with fields into the root (not the dbt package) `seeds` folder, then configure either your `financial_statement_ordinal` and/or `cash_flow_statement_type_ordinal` variables in your `dbt_project.yml` to reference the seed file name.
 - For example, if you created a seed file named `quickbooks_ordinals.csv`, then you would edit the `financial_statement_ordinal` in your root `dbt_project.yml` as such.